Writing, speaking, and translating the future

 I begin with a Mark Twain quote because the data for localization is confusing to outsiders and it really serves to insulate the industry from scrutiny.
-For LSPs and MLVs it is a great way say you pay one cost but we deliver more value than we charge you.
-For practitioners it is a way to create expertise, and for the businesses it often serves to justify investment into operational tasks that are required for international business.
-To be clear though I know there is a lot of value with working for LSPs and investing in localization so this is not an indictment of something that any party is doing wrong.
+For LSPs and MLVs it is a great way to say you pay one cost but we deliver more value than we charge you.
+For practitioners, it is a way to create expertise, and for businesses, it often serves to justify investment into operational tasks that are required for international business.
+To be clear though I know there is a lot of value in working for LSPs and investing in localization so this is not an indictment of something that any party is doing wrong.
 It is a deep examination of the metrics in an industry.
-I know that is a lot coming from someone that loves the industry and languages.
+I know that is a lot coming from someone who loves the industry and languages.
 But let’s be honest and really hold a mirror up to ourselves.

 So how does this relate to the data?
 Let’s look closer.

 But let’s further complicate our example.
 Are the word counts actual word counts?
 Fuzzy word counts?
 Weighted word counts? or are they premium word counts?
-Each of these methods of counting words is common across localization vendors and they have full buy in to use them from their clients.
+Each of these methods of counting words is common across localization vendors and they have full buy-in to use them from their clients.
 Why you might ask?
 Because it makes costing and budgeting less volatile processes.
-And static budgets YOY from localization teams may be desirable to businesses that consider localization a cost with no benefit.
-I’ve watched gross overpayments happen because managers were clueless to the workings of the processes and data from localization.
+Static budgets YOY from localization teams may be desirable to businesses that consider localization a cost with no benefit.
+I’ve watched gross overpayments happen because managers were clueless about the workings of the processes and data from localization.
 Again this is not an indictment of the vendors or clients, it is just an observation.

 Let me pause and define the types of content for you so that we are speaking the same language.